saint11/DeadWeight/source/index.md

 ![](images/thief-stalker.png "Thief")

 - Add 1 proficiency points to **Dexterity**.
+- Thieves can use one handed melee weapons, staves, any ranged weapons and medium armor

 Thieves can come from different backgrounds, dramatically changing their fighting and living style.
 For your special trait and equipment, you must choose a [thief background](./blacksalt.html#thief-background):
 - [Stalker](./blacksalt.html#stalker)